 To establish a plan for a tax year, the business owner must sign a plan document by the last day of the business’s tax year to contribute for that year (e.g., December 31 for a calendar-year business).
 The document must be signed by December 31 to make contributions for that year.
 All contributions must be made by the business’s federal income tax return due date, including extensions.

-A Simplified Employee Pension (SEP) plan is an IRA-based retirement savings plan also designed for small business owners.
+A Simplified Employee Pension (SEP) plan is an IRA-based savings vehicle also designed for small business owners.

-A SEP IRA plan is easy to administer and allows a business owner to make tax-deductible contributions up to 25% of taxable compensation (maximum of $54,000 for 2018).
-Although the annual limit is the same as a solo 401k plan, a business owner would need a higher level of taxable compensation to make the $54,000 maximum SEP contribution as compared to a solo 401k contribution.
+A SEP IRA plan is easy to administer and allows a business owner to make tax-deductible contributions up to 25% of taxable compensation (maximum of $61,000 for 2022).

 “I have never...
 I mean NEVER worked with a better Customer Service Crew before and my background is Customer Service!
 They are all fantastic.
 Love, Love, Love Catherine, Doug and the rest of the crew!”

-If you are a small business owner and need a 401k plan for yourself and your company, only Ubiquity offers flat-fee plans plus free expert advice.
+If you are a small business owner and need a retirement plan for yourself and your company, only Ubiquity offers flat-fee plans plus free expert advice.

-We will fully customize your 401k to meet the specific needs of your small business.
+We will fully customize your plan to meet the specific needs of your small business.